MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 ::: moniker range="sc-orch-2022"

-A complete Orchestrator installation includes
+A complete Orchestrator installation includes:

-- a management server,
+- a management server
-- one or more runbook servers,
+- one or more runbook servers
-- a SQL Server for hosting the Orchestrator database,
+- a SQL Server for hosting the Orchestrator database
-- a web server for hosting the Orchestrator web API service,
+- a web server for hosting the Orchestrator web API service
-- a server for hosting the Runbook Designer and Runbook Tester,
+- a server for hosting the Runbook Designer and Runbook Tester
-- a web server for hosting the Orchestration Console.
+- a web server for hosting the Orchestration Console

 It's possible to install all these roles and components on a single computer, but it's more common to distribute the roles across several computers or virtual machines.